zkindest/dc-auth/README.md

 ## About

-> To learn how to do various oauth provider integrations (check out [DevChallenges](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) for details).
+> To learn how to integrate various oauth providers (check out [DevChallenges](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) for details).

+## Todo

+- add Twitter and other

 ## Tech stack